-Best Practices for Working with Consent Manager
+Best practices for working with Consent Manager

-2. Assign the correct tag types to your tags, content or pop-ups
+Assign correct tag types

-3. Customize your consent template
+Customize a consent template

 There are two main consent templates: a modal and bottom bar.
 A modal shows up as a large pop-up in the middle of the page.
 A bottom bar is a small bar at the bottom of the page.
 Fine tune the template to your website and monitor how successful you are in collecting consents.